DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 specified sum.

-Line *26* uses the IPU helper function to build the graph on the IPU, and so when the Tensorflow session is initiated and the graph is processed, it will run on hardware.
+Line *26* uses the IPU helper function to build the graph on the IPU, and so when the TensorFlow session is initiated and the graph is processed, it will run on hardware.
 The result gives

 ::